Gamer.LK Competitive Rules

 – Environmental issue (fire, flood, etc)

-At LAN tournaments, players should raise their hand and immediately contact Tournament Staff in the event of a Technical Issue.
+At LAN tournaments, players should raise their hand and immediately contact Tournament Staff in the event of a Technical Pause.
 Staff will then assist to rectify the situation and the necessary action.
 Failure to report issues in a timely manner may cause the issue to be disregarded by the Tournament Staff.
-At online tournaments, technical issues will not be considered.
+During a technical pause, headsets have to stay on.
+Unless a Tournament Official instructs the player otherwise any form of communication including but not limited to text